davidwhogg/TheThresher/index.md

 ### License

-Copyright 2012 David W. Hogg & Dan Foreman-Mackey.
+&copy; 2012 David W. Hogg & Dan Foreman-Mackey.

 The Thresher is free software licensed under the **GNU General Public License Version 2**.
 See the file LICENSE for the full terms of this